Computer security: Social engineering

 Social engineering, in the context of computer security, aims to convince a user to disclose secrets such as passwords, card numbers, etc. or grant physical access by, for example, impersonating a senior executive, bank, a contractor, or a customer.
-This generally involves exploiting peoples trust, and relying on their cognitive biases.
+This generally involves exploiting people's trust, and relying on their cognitive biases.
 A common scam involves emails sent to accounting and finance department personnel, impersonating their CEO and urgently requesting some action.
+One of the main techniques of social engineering are phishing attacks.

 In early 2016, the FBI reported that such business email compromise (BEC) scams had cost US businesses more than $2 billion in about two years.

 In May 2016, the Milwaukee Bucks NBA team was the victim of this type of cyber scam with a perpetrator impersonating the team's president Peter Feigin, resulting in the handover of all the team's employees' 2015 W-2 tax forms.

 Spoofing

-Spoofing is an act of masquerading as a valid entity through the falsification of data (such as an IP address or username), in order to gain access to information or resources that one is otherwise unauthorized to obtain.
+Spoofing is an act of pretending to be a valid entity through the falsification of data (such as an IP address or username), in order to gain access to information or resources that one is otherwise unauthorized to obtain.
+Spoofing is closely related to phishing.
 There are several types of spoofing, including: